CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex3_Scheduled_Query.md

     ![Picture 1](../Media/SC-200-img30.png)

 18. Open Microsoft Teams by opening a browser tab and going to https://teams.microsoft.com.
 Go to the *SOC* Team and see the message post about the incident.
+### Review
+In this lab, you have completed the following:
+- Created a Scheduled Query
+- Tested the new rule

 ## Proceed to Exercise 4